bge-barcoding/gene_fetch/paper/paper.md

 # Availability

-`Gene Fetch` is distributed as a Python package on [PyPi](https://pypi.org/project/gene-fetch/), with the source code, testing modules, and standalone script available under an MIT license through the [GitHub](https://github.com/bge-barcoding/gene_fetch) repository.
-The repository also holds comprehensive documentation, usage examples, installation instructions, and benchmarking statistics.
-A supplementary shell wrapper script is also provided for submitting a `Gene Fetch` job to a High-Performance Computing (HPC) cluster running SLURM.
+`Gene Fetch` is distributed as a Python package on [PyPi](https://pypi.org/project/gene-fetch/) and a [bioconda package](https://bioconda.github.io/recipes/gene-fetch/README.html), with the source code, testing modules, and a standalone script available under an MIT license through the [GitHub](https://github.com/bge-barcoding/gene_fetch) repository.
+The GitHub and package repositories also hold comprehensive documentation, usage examples, installation instructions, and benchmarking statistics.
+A supplementary shell wrapper script is also provided in the GitHub repository for submitting a `Gene Fetch` job to a High-Performance Computing (HPC) cluster running the SLURM job scheduler.